 History of Advantage!

-Advantage! started in January 2019, in a coffee shop, when three people shared a vision on how to use rugby league, sports and fitness to improve the lives of people in their home town of Barrow-in-Furness: a community with areas that suffer from high levels of deprivation.
+Advantage! started in January 2019, in a coffee shop, when three people; Steve Neale, the then new chairman of Barrow RLFC; Denis Fay, then a recently retired Headteacher and National Leader of Education; and Siona Hartley, a vastly experienced PE teacher, ex-Leeds United Ladies footballer and nationally ranked athlete, shared a vision on how to use rugby league, sports and fitness to improve the lives of people in their home town of Barrow-in-Furness: a community with areas that suffer from high levels of deprivation.

 Advantage! is named, because it seeks to restore an advantage to those who may suffer disadvantage and is based on the rugby call from a referee, when a team is allowed to progress and the game is not stopped.